Written by our local expert SJ

 Umbrella.
 Always carry a compact umbrella, no matter the season.
 Sudden rain showers are common, and you’ll be glad to have one handy.

 Layering.
 The weather can change quickly, especially in spring and autumn, so layering is your friend.
-Bring clothes you can easily add or remove as the day goes on.
+Bring clothes you can easily add or remove throughout the day.

 Final Word On Istanbul Packing

 Packing for Istanbul doesn’t have to be complicated.
-By considering the season, planning for different activities, and being mindful of local customs, you’ll be set for a comfortable and enjoyable trip.
+By considering the season, planning activities, and being mindful of local customs, you’ll be set for a comfortable, enjoyable trip.

 Whether you’re strolling through ancient sites, visiting mosques, or exploring modern Istanbul, dressing appropriately will help you make the most of your experience.
 Safe travels!